From Chaos to Cohesion: Migrating Multiple Repositories to a Monolithic Architecture

 - Optimized Build and Testing: With Pants, our CI/CD process became more efficient, reducing time spent on builds and tests.

-Migrating to a monolithic repository is more than a simple structural change.
-It’s an opportunity to improve processes, enhance collaboration, and set up a robust framework for sustainable growth.
-By combining Polylith’s modular approach, Pants build, and automated quality tools, I transformed our codebase into a cohesive, maintainable monolith.
-This journey required both technical and organizational changes, but the results were well worth the effort.
+It was an opportunity to improve some processes and establish a robust framework for sustainable growth.
+By combining Polylith’s modular approach, Pants build, and automated quality tools, I transformed our codebase into a maintainable monolith.
+This took a significant amount of time and required many changes, but the results were well worth the effort.